Elba Rosa Pérez Montoya

-Elba Rosa Pérez Montoya (born November 20, 1960) is a Cuban politician of the Communist Party of Cuba.
-In 2012 she became Cuba's Minister of Science, Technology and the Environment.
+Elba Rosa Pérez Montoya (born November 20, 1960) is a Cuban politician and academic.
+She served as Cuba's Minister of Science, Technology and the Environment for 11 years until being replaced by Eduardo Martínez in February 2024.

 Life

 Pérez Montoya was born in 1960.

-She is a scientist with a Masters degree.
-She became the Leading Professor and the Head of the Universidad de Oriente'a Department of Social and Humanistic Science.
+She began her career in academia, working as a professor, senior professor, vice dean of research and eventually head of the Faculty of Humanities at the University of Oriente in Santiago.
+She also held the role of professional secretary general of the University Party Committee.

-Pérez Montoya is a member of the Communist Party of Cuba and she is one of the representatives for Granma Province.
+Pérez Montoya is a member of the Communist Party of Cuba and served as a representative in the National Assembly for Granma Province.
 She became the Minister of Science, Technology and the Environment in 2012.

 In 2018 she was re-elected as a Deputy to Cuba's National Assembly of People's Power at Havana's Convention Center.

 In 2019 the Cuban Prime Minister, Manuel Marrero Cruz, ratified Minister Pérez Montoya as a member of his council of ministers.

-In 2022 for World Environment Day, Cuba's plans to be come more sustainable will be reviewed.
-Perez Montoya will present her country's progress at the +50 conference on 2 and 3 June in Sweden.